-Things were obviously in flux though.
+That things were in flux may however have been sensed by the eagle-eyed.
 The full page adverts for Vox in "Beat Instrumental" magazine which had always given "Jennings Musical Industries" as the name, suddenly stopped in February 1968.
 Normally there was something on the company every month - see these pages for instance - but all goes silent.

 The first notice of the winding up of JMI appears in the "London Gazette" for 26th July.
 Approval of the process took place on 9th August (reported in the "London Gazette" for 29th August).

 The two notices above - from the "London Gazette", 29 August 1968 - signalled the formal start to the winding up process, which could in some cases be fairly protracted.
 The important thing, however, is that JMI will have ceased in August 1968 to be a going concern.
 Note that Burndept Electronics, which assisted Vox / JMI in developing and producing the solid state line, was formally wound up alongside JMI.
-Burndept, much as JMI, continued as a new business.
+Both continued as new businesses though.

 Vox Sound Equipment Limited in business

-The change was also declared more publicly: Vox presented itself not as "JMI" but "Vox Sound Equipment Limited" at the British Musical Instrument Trades Fair at the Russell Hotel in late August 1968.
+The change to "Vox Sound Equipment Limited" is likely to have been visible first, publicly at any rate, at the British Musical Instrument Trades Fair at the Russell Hotel in late August 1968.

 A snippet from Gary Hurst's account of the British Musical Instrument Trade Fair at the Russell Hotel, London, 21st - 25th August, 1968, from "Beat Instrumental".